Panic Disorder Medication

 Class Summary

-These are effective in patients with social phobia.
-Advantages of MAOIs are low risk of dependence and less anticholinergic effect than TCAs.
-Disadvantages are the higher number of adverse effects, including sexual difficulty, hypotension, weight gain, dry mouth, tachycardia, insomnia, drowsiness, headache, weakness, and constipation.
+Monoamine oxidase inhibitors (MAOIs) are effective in patients with social phobia and refractory anxiety disorders, including panic disorder.
+Advantages of MAOIs include a low risk of dependence and less anticholinergic effect than tricyclic antidepressants (TCAs).
+Disadvantages include the higher number of adverse effects, including sexual difficulty, hypotension, weight gain, dry mouth, tachycardia, insomnia, drowsiness, headache, weakness, and constipation.

 Phenelzine (Nardil)

-Nardil is the MAOI that is most commonly used for panic disorder.
+Nardil is the MAOI that is most commonly used for managing panic disorder.
 It has demonstrated clear superiority over placebo in double-blind trials for treating specific symptoms of panic disorder.
-The drug is usually reserved for patients who do not tolerate or respond to traditional cyclic or second-generation antidepressants.
+This drug is usually reserved for patients who do not tolerate or whose condition does not have a response to traditional cyclic or second-generation antidepressants.

 Tranylcypromine (Parnate)